 No-one will ever know who made the first bingo calls.
-The game is so simple that it’s impossible not to imagine that someone somewhere back in the medieval period, or even earlier, came up with some sort of variation on this game.
+The bingo game is so simple that it’s impossible not to imagine that someone somewhere back in the medieval period, or even earlier, came up with some sort of variation on this game.

 The documented history is very long for a gambling game in any case.

-It is said to be Italian, and to date back as far back as 1530.
-It was called Il Gioco del Lotto d’Italia originally, and lotto has survived as an alternative name well beyond its early adoption by French aristocrats.
+It is said to be Italian and to date back as far back as 1530.
+It was called Il Gioco del Lotto d’Italia originally, and the lotto has survived as an alternative name well beyond its early adoption by French aristocrats.
 What French aristocrats were doing on Monday, the rest of Europe was doing – with due deference to the slowness of communication in the 18th century – a couple of months later.
 The French had started to include elements of the game we’d recognise today: the cards (of 27 numbers) with tokens to mark off randomly selected numbers.